10 signs and symptoms of PCOS

-Do you know the signs and symptoms of PCOS?
-Contrary to the name, they don’t include cysts on the ovaries.
+Do you know the signs and symptoms of polycystic ovary syndrome (PCOS)?

 1. Irregular or absent periods